 ⇒ OP = √ 9 = 3

 Radius = 3 cm

 Sol.
-The radius of larger circle = 5 cm and radius of smaller circle = 3 cm
+The radius of larger circle = 5 cm and the radius of a smaller circle = 3 cm

-OP ⊥ AB [Radius of circle is perpendicular to the tangent]
+OP ⊥ AB [Radius of the circle is perpendicular to the tangent]

 AB is a chord of the larger circle

 ∴ OP bisect AB AP = BP

 In ΔOAP OA2 = AP2 + OP2